kavindukalinga/ProjectEuler/README.md

 # ProjectEuler
-### I uploaded solutions in Python3 for first questions in Project Euler.
+### I have uploaded the solutions for first questions of Project Euler using `Python3`

 I didn't use Advance modules but for handiness, I used Eulerlib module.
-You can also add this module using `PIP`.
+You can also add this module using `pip`.

 ## About Project Euler
 *Leonhard Euler (1707-1783)*